1. About co-codamol for children

-- constipation - give your child plenty of high-fibre foods such as fresh fruit and vegetables and cereals.
-They should drink several glasses of water or another liquid each day.
+- constipation – give your child plenty of high-fibre foods such as fresh fruit and vegetables and cereals.
+Get them to drink several glasses of water or other liquids each day.

-- feeling or being sick - give co-codamol with or just after a meal or snack.
+- feeling or being sick (nausea or vomiting) – give co-codamol with or just after a meal or snack.
 Feelings of sickness should normally wear off after a few days.
 Talk to your doctor about giving your child an anti-sickness medicine if it carries on for longer.